oxheadalpha/tezos-faucet-backend/README.md

 - `CHALLENGE_SIZE`: How many bytes the challenge string should be (default: `32`)
 - `CAPTCHA_CHALLENGES_REDUCTION_RATIO`: A percentage value between 0 and 1, indicating how much easier challenges should be when a captcha is used (default: `0.5`)

+### Configuring Challenges

+The `MAX_CHALLENGES`, `MIN_CHALLENGES`, `CHALLENGE_SIZE`, `DIFFICULTY`, `MIN_TEZ`, `MAX_TEZ`, and `CAPTCHA_CHALLENGES_REDUCTION_RATIO` environment variables control the number and difficulty of the challenges that a user must solve to receive Tez.

+The `DIFFICULTY` variable determines the complexity of each challenge.
+A higher value will make each challenge more difficult and time-consuming to solve.

+The `MAX_CHALLENGES` and `MIN_CHALLENGES` variables determine the maximum and minimum number of challenges that a user must solve to receive the max and min amount of Tez, respectively.
+The actual number of challenges scales linearly with the amount of Tez requested.
+The proportion of the requested Tez to the maximum Tez (`MAX_TEZ`) is calculated, and the number of challenges is scaled based on this proportion.
+If a captcha is used, the number of challenges is reduced by a certain ratio (`CAPTCHA_CHALLENGES_REDUCTION_RATIO`).

+For example, assume with a `DIFFICULTY` of 5 and `CHALLENGE_SIZE` of 32 the average time to find a solution is approximately 5 seconds.
+Therefore, if `MAX_TEZ` is set to 6000 and `MAX_CHALLENGES` is set to 120, it would take a user about 10 minutes (600 seconds) to receive 6000 Tez.
+If say `CAPTCHA_CHALLENGES_REDUCTION_RATIO=0.5`, then when using CAPTCHA it should take half the time to solve the challenges and receive Tez.
+The actual time may vary depending on the user's computational resources.

 ## Running the API

 Install dependencies and compile Typescript sources to `/dist` directory: